-Loose vs. Lose: Simple Tips to Remember the Difference
+Loose vs. Lose: Learning the Tangible Difference

 - The loose dog ran up the street after jumping over the fence.

 - These pants are too loose in the waist.

 - Isaac wiggled his loose tooth, hoping it would come out.

 - The saying “loose lips sink ships” means that gossip can be dangerous.